-A Forevermark Grading report, produced by expert gemologists, comes with any Forevermark diamond ½ carat and above and can be requested for smaller diamonds.
-The report features the unique identification number inscribed on the diamond, a bespoke security hologram, and an accurate blueprint of the Cut, Color, Clarity and Carat of each diamond.
+A Forevermark Grading Report, produced by expert gemologists, can be requested with your inscribed diamond.
+The report features the unique identification number inscribed on the diamond, a bespoke security hologram, and an accurate blueprint of the Cut, Colour, Clarity and Carat of each diamond.

-Through technical innovation and a legacy of craftsmanship, the diamond is brought to life.
+By combining a legacy of craftsmanship and technological innovation, the diamond is brought to life.
 Here, the diamond’s true beauty is unleashed.
 Forevermark demands that each diamond is cut and polished to the highest standard, sculpting a masterpiece every time.

 Forevermark demands only the very highest in cut criteria.
-Master craftsmen must devote consummate artistry and precise expertise to produce a diamond of Forevermark caliber, releasing the utmost fire, brilliance and scintillation.
+Master craftsmen must devote consummate artistry and precise expertise to producing a diamond of Forevermark calibre.

 The Journey Begins

 An ancient mineral, the rough diamond is liberated in carefully selected mines around the world.
 Each mine is required to uphold high business, social and environmental standards.
 The same criteria is to be met throughout the journey of the diamond itself to ensure that each Forevermark diamond that is worn, has benefitted the community where it originated.